Ford Ranger (Americas): Ranger FX4 (2002–2009)

 From 2002 to 2009. the Ranger FX4 was offered as the flagship of the Ranger model line, produced with heavy-duty off-road components.

 Introduced as the Ranger FX4 for 2002, the off-road option package came standard with the 4.0L V6, including a manual transfer case, 31-inch all-terrain tires on 15-inch Alcoa wheels, a Ford 8.8 rear axle with a limited-slip differential and three skid plates.
 The interior was given two-tone bucket seats (leather seats becoming optional in 2006) with heavy-duty rubber floor mats.

 For 2003, the FX4 model line was expanded, as Ford introduced the Ranger FX4 Off-Road; the previous FX4 became the FX4 Level II.
 Intended as a lower-cost version, the FX4 Off Road does not have the Torsen limited-slip rear axle, Bilstein shocks, or Alcoa wheels on 31-inch tires; instead, the FX4 Off-Road uses off-the-shelf Ford components.
 To distinguish the two model lines, the FX4 Off-Road was given a chrome grille and front bumper (for 2006, the Off-Road received a body-color grille).
 While the Level II was never sold with a FlareSide bed option, the configuration was offered on the Off-Road for 2003 and 2004.
+Likewise, 2003 and 2004 FX4 Off-Road was also available in a regular cab configuration through special order.

 For 2008, Ford consolidated the two FX4 model lines, withdrawing the Level II.
 While retaining the FX4 Off-Road name, the new model line adopted a number of features from the Level II, including three skid plates, a Torsen differential (as an option), heavy-duty shocks (Rancho units replacing Bilsteins), and two-tone bucket seats with heavy-duty rubber flooring.
-After the 2009 model year, the FX4 was discontinued in the United States (2010 for Canada).
+After the 2009 model year, the FX4 was discontinued in the United States (2011 for Canada).

 According to Ford, 17,971 Level IIs were built from 2002 through 2007 (including the 2002 FX4); 45,172 FX4 Off Roads were built from 2003 to 2009.